dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image13b.png">

-Example search by SensitiveItemType, in this example we search for all documents that have a sensitive item of type SensitiveItemType.BankAccount:
+Example search by SensitiveItemType (a property on detected SensitiveItem objects that identifies the type of sensitive item), in this example we search for all documents that have a sensitive item of type SensitiveItemType.BankAccount:

 <img src="image14.png">